 So what else is going on this fancy pants cookie tray?

-This year my epic cookie platter will include low carb Gingerbread, Pistachio Shortbread, Black and White, Chocolate Chip Meringue, Peanut Butter, Molasses, Shortbread, Almond Meringue and Cranberry Chocolate Chip Cookies.
+This year my epic cookie platter will include low carb Gingerbread, Pistachio Shortbread, Chocolate Chip Meringue, Heart Shaped Valentine, Molasses, Shortbread, Almond Meringue and Brown Sugar Cookies.
 Phew!

 Best get back to work.
 Ciao!